Transformation Functions

 • Forward transformation functions transform PositionCommand and PositionFeedback in transformation-space to ProgramPositionCommand and ProgramPositionFeedback in program-space.

-You can call printf() from within the transformation.
+You can call printf() from within a C Transformation.
 But, Aerotech does not recommend this procedure because it can cause timing issues and real-time errors, which can cause incorrect motion.
 The statements should be as minimal as possible because larger print statements are more likely to cause errors.